 Your responsibilities as a parent in the program:

-- helping in the classroom 2-3 classes per month.
+- helping in the classroom 2-3 classes per month, depending on the size of the class.

 - attending monthly parent meetings where you enjoy a lecture and discussion on topics related to child development, guidance and discipline, and other topics important to families of young children, presented by your Parent Education Instructor.